-On behalf of CSX Transportation, Inc, (CSXT), ARCADIS has prepared this Supplemental Investigation Work Plan (SIWP) for the CSXT Brunswick Rail Yard (the Site) in Brunswick, Maryland.
-The objective of this SIWP is to provide detailed sampling methodology and investigation objectives for the Site and the National Park Service (NPS) property in the Chesapeake and Ohio (C&O) Canal National Historical Park located adjacent to the Site.
-NPS Correspondence addressed to the Maryland Department of the Environment (MDE) dated June 5, 2012 requested that CSXT conduct a comprehensive Site Evaluation on the nature, location, and extent of soil and groundwater contamination, including characterization of soil/sediment in the C&O Canal prism footprint.
-In response to the June 5, 2012 correspondence, CSXT proposes the supplemental investigation tasks included in this SIWP to further define the nature and extent of contamination at the Site and to fully characterize potential impacts to the C&O Canal National Historical Park property adjacent to the Site.
+On behalf of CSX Transportation, Inc, (CSXT), ARCADIS has prepared this Revised Supplemental Investigation Work Plan (SIWP) for the CSXT Brunswick Rail Yard (the Site) in Brunswick, Maryland.
+The objective of this Revised SIWP is to provide detailed sampling methodology and investigation objectives for the Site and the National Park Service (NPS) property in the Chesapeake and Ohio (C&O) Canal National Historical Park located adjacent to the Site.
+NPS Correspondence addressed to the Maryland Department of the Environment (MDE) dated June 5, 2012 requested that CSXT conduct a comprehensive site evaluation on the nature, location, and extent of soil and groundwater contamination, including characterization of soil/sediment in the C&O Canal prism footprint.
+In response to the NPS June 5, 2012 correspondence and MDE's conditional SIWP approval dated September 6, 2012, CSXT proposes the supplemental investigation tasks included in this Revised SIWP to further define the nature and extent of contamination at the Site and to fully characterize potential impacts to the C&O Canal National Historical Park property adjacent to the Site.